2024’s Ultimate Boston Public Library Wedding Planing Guide

 Wedding Dinner Menu for Boston Public Library Weddings

 This downtown Boston wedding venue has partnered with The Catered Affair.
-Couples can choose from their fall-winter or spring-summer catering menu where they serve unique dishes that will satisfy you and your guests’ palate.
-It is important to speak with the caterer ahead to arrange your menu a few weeks before your Boston Public Library wedding.
-It is also important that you specify with them regarding any allergies or beliefs you or your guests might have to arrange everything in advance.
+Couples can choose from their fall-winter or spring-summer catering menu, which serves unique dishes that satisfy you and your guests’ palate.
+It is speaking with the caterer to arrange your menu a few weeks before your Boston Public Library wedding.
+It is essential to also specify with them any allergies or beliefs you or your guests might have to arrange everything in advance.

 What Does A Boston Public Library Wedding Cost?

 The cost of a wedding at the Boston Public Library ranges from $21,500 for a wedding in the Abbey Room to $8,750 for a wedding in the Guastavino Room.
-According to the venue's website, this pricing information is updated as of January 2023.
+According to the venue's website, this pricing information is updated as of January 2025.
 Additional services and amenities, such as catering, floral arrangements, and photography, are not included.
-Below you'll find detailed pricing information for the different options the Boston Public Library offers for 2023 weddings.
+Below, you'll find detailed pricing information for the Boston Public Library's different options for 2025 weddings.

 OPTION A: (maximum, 330 guests)